mgwalker/mudz.me/_sweets/Flourless Chocolate Cake (Julia Child).md

 Heat the oven to 350° F. Butter an 8-inch round cake pan

-Add hot water and espresso in a heatproof bowl over a pan of simmering water and stir, then add the chocolate.
-Stir until the chocolate is melted, then remove from the heat and beat in the butter.
+Add the coffee and chocolate in a heatproof bowl over a pan of simmering water.
+Stir until the chocolate is melted, then remove from the heat and stir in the butter.
+Set aside to cool slightly.

-Gradually beat together the egg yolks and sugar until thick and lemon-colored.
-Gradually fold in the chocolate mixture to prevent eggs scrambling.
+Beat together the egg yolks and sugar until thick and lemon-colored.
+Gradually fold in the chocolate mixture to prevent the eggs scrambling.

 Beat the egg whites until foamy, then add the cream of tartar.
 Continue beating until stiff peaks form.

-Fold in the cornstarch, alternating with egg whites.
+Fold the cornstarch into the egg mixture 1/4 cup at a time, alternating with the egg whites, until well combined.

 Pour the batter into the prepared cake pan.
 Lift and drop the pan to settle the batter.
 Bake 15-18 minutes, until the sides are just set and center is still moist).
 Set aside to cool for about 10 minutes, then unmold.

-Melt the icing chocolate in a heatproof bowl over a pan of simmering water.
+For the icing, melt the chocolate in a heatproof bowl over a pan of simmering water.
 Remove from the heat, then mix in the butter.
-Spread over the cooled cake and let stand until chocolate is firm.
+Spread over the cooled cake and let stand until the chocolate is firm.